devlooped/RxFree/readme.md

-All of the documentation and samples for `Subject<T>` and the provided extension methods (i.e. `Subscribe` overloads) that are officially available for `System.Reactive` apply to this project as well, since the implementations are heavily based on it (taking them to the bare essentials for source-only inclusion).
+All of the documentation and samples for `Subject<T>` and the provided extension methods (i.e. `Subscribe` overloads) that are officially available for `System.Reactive` apply to this project as well, since the implementations are heavily based on it (taking them to the bare essentials for source-only inclusion, with `Subject<T>` being pretty much exactly the same).

 # Why